TableCheck-Labs/code-review-guidelines/reviewers.md

 **preferable**

-> Overall good job :thumbsup: This line, however, seems to differ from the spec.
+> This is a good start :thumbsup: This line, however, seems to differ from the spec.
 Could you explain this part to me?

 ## Code Review Does Not Put People Down, It Brings People Up